DPGoertzen/prime_solo_express/README.md

 Also animate the data on the page using jQuery.

 ## PRO MODE
+NODE PACKAGE BODY PARSER SYNTAX APP.POST
 Add a form to your page that allows a user to configure the minimum and maximum values that the random module will use to calculate a random value.